bentman/PoShWinPEWimImage/README.md

-# WinPE/WinRE Customization Scripts
+### Overview

-This repository contains a collection of PowerShell scripts for customizing Windows Preinstallation Environment (WinPE) and Windows Recovery Environment (WinRE) images.
-These scripts leverage the DISM (Deployment Image Servicing and Management) module to perform various operations on WIM (Windows Imaging) files.
+This PowerShell script, **Use-WimImageFunctions.ps1**, is designed to provide a set of functions that facilitate customization of Windows Preinstallation Environment (WinPE) and Windows Recovery Environment (WinRE) images.
+The script utilizes the DISM (Deployment Image Servicing and Management) module to perform various operations on WIM (Windows Imaging) files.

-## Scripts

-- **Use-WimImageFunctions.ps1**: This script provides functions for working with WIM files using DISM cmdlets.
-It includes functions to export, split, add drivers, perform cleanup, and add OSD packages to WIM images.
+### Included Functions

+The script includes the following functions:

+- `Export-WimImage`: Exports a specific index of a Windows Imaging (WIM) file.
+- `Split-WimImage`: Splits a Windows Imaging (WIM) image into smaller files.
+- `Add-WimDriver`: Adds a single driver to a mounted WIM file.
+- `Invoke-WimImageCleanup`: Performs cleanup operations on a mounted WIM file.
+- `Add-WimImageOsdPackages`: Adds OSD packages to a mounted image.
+- `Enable-WimOptFeature`: Enables features in a mounted WimImage by name.
+- `Get-WimImage`: Lists details of a WIM Image using DISM.exe for logging.
+- `Get-WimDrivers`: Lists drivers using DISM.exe from a mounted image for logging.
+- `Get-WimPackage`: Lists packages using DISM.exe from a mounted image for logging.
+- `Get-WimOptFeature`: Lists optional features using DISM.exe from a mounted image for logging.
+- `Get-WimImageCmBoot`: Retrieves information and settings from an active CM Boot Image.
+- `Remove-WimImageCmBoot`: Removes a CM Boot Image by name and its associated files.

-## Usage
+### Usage Guidelines

 1. Clone or download the repository to your local machine.
 2. Open PowerShell and navigate to the repository's directory.
-3. Dot-source the required scripts to load the functions into your current PowerShell session.
+3. Dot-source the script to load the functions into your current PowerShell session.
    Example: `. .\Use-WimImageFunctions.ps1`
-4. You can now use the functions provided by the scripts in your own scripts or execute them directly in the PowerShell session.
+4. Utilize the loaded functions in your scripts or directly execute them in the PowerShell session.

-Please note that these scripts are intended to be used as a reference and may require modifications to suit your specific customization needs.
-Make sure to review and understand the scripts before using them in a production environment.
+**Note:** These functions are provided as reference tools and might require adaptations to suit your specific customization needs.
+Always ensure a thorough understanding of the functions before using them in a production environment.

-## Requirements
+### Requirements

 - Windows operating system with PowerShell installed.
 - Windows Assessment and Deployment Kit (ADK) installed.